IMU-ICCS/ems-main/ems-core/README-for-TESTING.md

     * it has 2GB of RAM or less, or
     * it has Total Disk space 1GB or less, or
     * its architecture name starts with `ARM`  (it will normally be `x86_64`).
-    * Thresholds can be changed in `eu.melodic.event.baguette-client-install.properties` file.
+    * Thresholds can be changed in `gr.iccs.imu.ems.baguette-client-install.properties` file.

 We also distinguish between ***Monitoring Topologies***: